 The best way, shown in figure 12, uses one SM26S as a splitter to actively split the signal into as many as six separate feeds (or three stereo) for the effects inputs.
-To mix all of the effects outputs back together, a second SM26S connected as a mixer could be enough Inputs for a mono system, or an SM 82S with eight stereo Inputs works great for a stereo system.
+A second SM26S mixes all of the effects outputs back together for a stereo system.

 Now here's a way to split and mix with one SM26S, shown in Figure 13.
 From the loop output going to the LEFT INPUT, Channels 1,2 and 3 will act as the splitter, with their pan controls all the way to the left bus.
 Since the MONO IN jacks know that an individual Input overrides the master Input -- Channels 4,5 and 6 will act as the mixer, with their pan controls all the way to the right.
 The RIGHT MIX OUTPUT returns signal to the amplifier.
 Cool!

-DJ mixers have stereo sends and returns, but it's just as easy to use the SM26S to combine 3 stereo effects (or an SM 82S for 8 stereo effects).
+DJ mixers have stereo sends and returns, but it's just as easy to use the SM26S to combine 3 stereo effects.
 The concept is the same as the Guitar Rack in Figure 11, but in stereo.

 The range of applications of the SM26S Splitter Mixer is staggering and have been barely touched in this Note.
 From simple sub-mixing to complex split-mix combinations, to individual equipment signal conditioning, to line splitting, to your unique application, the list of uses for the SM26S goes on and on.